Model Evaluation

 Thresholds Change Behavior

-By default, classification uses threshold 0.5.
+By default, class predictions use a threshold of 0.5.

 def predict_with_threshold(probs, threshold=0.5):